thatdocslady/stgovirt.github.io/source/feature/engine/sr-iov.html.md

 In order to connect a vNic directly to a VF of SR-IOV enabled nic the vNic's profile should be marked as a "passthrough" one.
 The properties that should be configured on the VF are taken from the vNic's profile/network (vlan tag, mtu, custom properties).
 Each SR-IOV enabled host-nic should have a definition of a set of networks that it is allowed to service.
 When starting the VM, its vNic will be directly connected to one of the free VFs on the host.
 But not all PFs are equivalent: the vNic is to be connected via a host-nic that has the vNic's network as one of its allowed networks.

 <b> Note: migration is not supported. </b>

-#### Definitions

-*   <b>Free VF</b>
-    -   the management system will consider a VF as free if
-        -   the VF is not attached directly to a VM (as reported by getHostDevListByCaps)
-        -   the VF doesn't have macvatp device on top of it (it is filtered by the vdsm before getVdsCaps, so if the VF is reported by the getVdsCap, it can be considered it doesn't have macvtap device on top of it).
-        -   the VF doesn't have network (bridge) or vlan device on top of it.
-        -   notice: although if the VF has any other device (not macvtap, bridge or vlan device) it will be considered as free.
-        -   the VF doesn't share iommu group with other devices.

 #### Affected Flows